GARDEN ASPARAGUS

 9th Sept 2009, Ainsdale Sand dunes, Southport, Lancs.
 Photo: © RWD

 Garden Asparagus frequently grows wild on Sand Dunes near the sea about 5 feet tall, whereas true Wild Asparagus is much more prostrate and near the ground.
-Here the feathery leaves are browning in autumn.
+Here the feathery needle-like 'leaves' (which are not leaves per se, but rather cladodes which are leaf-like lateral stems performing the function of leaves) are browning in autumn.
+The real leaves are actually small scales.

 14th July 2010, Birkdale Dunes, Sefton Coast, Lancs.
 Photo: © RWD